Year of graduation: 2016

 Inspired by this story?

 For more information about studying statistics please visit our BSc (Hons) Mathematics and Statistics course page.
-For more information about our range of courses within the School of Computing, Electronics and Mathematics, please visit the school page.
+For more information about our range of courses within the School of Engineering, Computing and Mathematics, please visit the school page.

 Want to find similar alumni?